UWPhysics433/nuclear-electronics/README.md

-# Phys433-2021
+# Nuclear Electronics

-Individual Analysis code and information for Phyiscs 433 - Nuclear &amp; Particle Physics Experiments
+Individual Analysis code templates and information for the **Nuclear Electronics** experiment